veres-one/docs.veres.one/docs/network/governance.md

 All parties are held accountable by legal agreements.

-## Decisions Making Process
+## Decision Making Process

 The Veres One Project's decision making process is a simple three step
 procedure:

-1. *Introduction*: All proposals are introduced in the Veres One Community Group.
+1. **Introduction**: All proposals are introduced in the Veres One Community Group.
 A proposal may be made either on the mailing list or any public community group teleconference where the transcript of the proposal is sent to the mailing list.
-2. *Consideration*: Proposals are debated in the Veres One Community Group until consensus has been achieved.
+2. **Consideration**: Proposals are debated in the Veres One Community Group until consensus has been achieved.
 Members of the Advisory Council and Board of Governors may provide input on a proposal during this time.
 An individual may determine whether or not consensus has been achieved by